Teaching Fellow in Historical Performance and Staff Pianist

 - Alan Rawsthorne, Halsey Stevens, Donald Waxman & others Rawsthorne and other rarities, Clare Wilkinson, Mark Rowlinson, John Turner, Harvey Davies, Peter Lawson & the Solem String Quartet Voice, string quartet, recorder, piano and harpsichord, Divine Art, RNCM, 2017

 As the director of the Pleyel Ensemble, a chamber group based in Manchester comprising wind, strings and piano, Harvey has set up a new concert series in Manchester in Alderley Edge and Didsbury.
 They have given over 200 concerts since their inception, and apart from exploring the chamber works of Ignaz Pleyel, they are committed to performing British music and are actively commissioning new works as well.
-They have now completed recording a 4-CD set of the chamber music of Arnold Cooke for the MPR label, three of which have been released to critical acclaim and thelast of which will be released later in 2020.
+They have now completed recording a 4-CD set of the chamber music of Arnold Cooke for the MPR label, which have been released to critical acclaim.

 2016 saw the completion of a major performance project to programme the complete works of Mozart for piano and violin, which Harvey gave with the violinist Sarah Ewins, Associate Leader of the Halle Orchestra.
 The 18 concerts were given over three years in Emmanuel Church, Didsbury and the music was presented with contemporary letters, reviews and other writings to put the music in its context.